ga('send','pageview');

 Please order by the shoe, not the pair.

-Save $1 per shoe when you order 16 or more shoes of any size.
+Save $1 per shoe when you order 16 or more shoes of any size combination.

 Farriers can nail these shoes on just like metal ones.
 No need to bring the anvil or special tools.
 These shoes need only common horseshoe nails, a hammer, rasp, and nippers.
 When finished nailing, rasp or trim the excess plastic for a custom fit, and that's it.